Chimera state in neural network with the Proportional-Integral-Derivative coupling: Numerical results

 \subsection{Chimera states}

-In this section, we explore the collective behaviors emerging in this network, described mathematically by Eq.\ref{eq5}.
-For the numerical simulation, we use the 4th-order Runge-Kutta method over $50,000$ iterations with a time step of $dt = 0.02$, and the solution is saved after discarding $90\%$ of the simulation time as the transient phase.
+In this section, we explore the collective behaviors emerging in this network, described mathematically by the set of Eq.\ref{eq5}.
+For the numerical simulation, we use the 4th-order Runge-Kutta method over $50,000$ iterations with a time step of $dt = 0.02$, and the solution is saved after discarding $70\%$ of the simulation time as the transient phase.
 Various collective behaviors can be observed, such as synchronization, chimera states, coherent states, etc. To analyze these behaviors, we employ a range of statistical techniques.
-First, we employ the order parameter introduced by Kuramoto and Battogtokh \cite{kuramoto2002coexistence}, which is effective in discerning phase synchronization and non phase synchronization (see Appendix \ref{appA} for description).
+First, we employ the order parameter introduced by Kuramoto and Battogtokh \cite{kuramoto2002coexistence}, which is effective in discerning phase synchronization and non phase synchronization (see \ref{appA} for description).
 Additionally, we apply the Strength of Incoherence (SI) and the Discontinuity Measure (DM) developed by Gopal et al.\cite{gopal2014observation}.
-These metrics help differentiate between incoherent, chimera, and coherent states within networks (see Appendix \ref{appB} for details).
+These metrics help differentiate between incoherent, chimera, and coherent states within networks (see \ref{appB} for details).

-For the remainder of this work, we assume the parameters $\beta_1, \beta_2$, and $\beta_3$ of the three neurons in each cell are all identical and equal to one.
-We also fix the number of cells to $N = 50$ and the number of nearest neighbors to $q = 2$.
-With the inter-cell coupling parameters fixed at $\sigma_D = 0.03$, $\sigma_P = 1.54$, and $\sigma_I = 0.01$, we present in Fig.\ref{oder1} the dynamics of the Strength of Incoherence (SI), the Discontinuity Measure (DM), and the order parameter $r$ as functions of the intra-cell coupling strength $\epsilon$.
-The $SI$ and $DM$ are evaluated for each of the $k$ neurons in the cells, with the results indexed as $DM_k$ and $SI_k$ $(k = 1, 2, 3)$.
-These results are shown in Fig.\ref{oder1}(a) and Fig.\ref{oder1}(b), where blue corresponds to the first neurons $(k=1)$, green to the second neurons $(k=2)$, and magenta to the third neurons $(k=3)$.
-Fig.\ref{oder1}(a) and (b) show that the evolutions of $SI_k$ and $DM_k$ are very close for all neurons in the cells and from these figures, we represent the average $SI$ and $DM$ over the three neurons of each cell in Fig.\ref{oder1}(c).
+For the rest of this work, we assume the parameters $\beta_1, \beta_2$, and $\beta_3$ for the three neurons forming each Hopfield neuron in cell are all identical and equal to one.
+We also fix the number of cells to $N = 50$ and the number of nearest neighbors cell to $q = 2$.
+With the inter-cell coupling parameters set to \(\sigma_D = 0.03\), \(\sigma_P = 1.54\), and \(\sigma_I = 0.01\), Fig.\ref{oder1} illustrates the dynamics of the Strength of Incoherence (SI), the Discontinuity Measure (DM), and the order parameter \( r \) as functions of the intra-cell coupling strength \(\epsilon\).
+The values of SI and DM are computed separately for each neuron \( k \) within a cell, labeled as \( SI_k \) and \( DM_k \) for \( k = 1, 2, 3 \).
+Fig.\ref{oder1}(a) and \ref{oder1}(b) display the results for \( SI_k \) and \( DM_k \), with blue, green, and magenta colors representing the first (\(k=1\)), second (\(k=2\)), and third neurons (\(k=3\)), respectively.
+The evolution patterns of \( SI_k \) and \( DM_k \) reveal close alignment dynamics across all neurons in each cell.
+To provide a more streamlined view, Fig.\ref{oder1}(c) presents the average SI and DM values across the three neurons per cell.